Jonathan P. Harmon Chairman

 • Willie Homer Stephens, Guardian ad Litem for Lillian Colvin v.
 CSX Transportation (Hampton County Circuit Court, South Carolina).
 Represented CSX in a three-week jury trial in which the plaintiff alleged that CSX’s negligence in operating one of its trains and in failing to clear vegetation at a crossing in Hampton County, S.C., resulted in an accident that caused brain damage.
 During closing arguments, plaintiff’s counsel requested actual and punitive damages in excess of $40 million.
 The 12-person jury returned a unanimous defense verdict in favor of CSX.

-The South Carolina Supreme Court later affirmed in part, reversed in part and
+The South Carolina Supreme Court later affirmed in part, reversed in part and the case ultimately settled.

 • Musburger Ltd. v.
 Meier (Cook County Circuit Court, Illinois).
 Retained approximately 45 days before trial to represent a prominent entertainment lawyer in a commercial jury trial with a Chicago radio personality.
 Defendant brought a $15 million counter-claim against our client for malpractice and breach of fiduciary duty.
 The jury returned a verdict in favor of our client.